 Ireland & many other countries now recommend the use of cloth face coverings or barrier masks in certain settings.
 There are so many free face mask sewing patterns online that it can be hard to know where to start, especially for beginners.
 As a sewing machine newbie myself, here’s what I’ve learned from making face masks for my family.

 This guide covers:

 What you need to sew your own cloth face mask

 - 2 pieces of cotton fabric large enough for a mask

 The material should be breathable & fairly opaque when you hold it up to the light.
 You can use pillow cases, sheets, cotton tops or t-shirts.

-Or go all out & choose from the oodles of gorgeous cotton print fabrics available online – a quarter metre is enough to make a few.
+Or go all out & choose from the oodles of gorgeous cotton print fabrics available online – a quarter metre is enough to make a few masks.
 Prewash new fabric if you think it could shrink.

 - Something to use as ear loops or head ties